 South Australia was the first state in Australia to introduce deposits on containers and was also the first state in Australia to ban lightweight plastic bags.
 We are now the first state to pass legislation banning single-use plastics.

-For more information and all enquiries please visit the Government of SA website.
+For more information and all enquiries please visit the Replace the Waste website.

 What: South Australia First State To Ban Single-use Plastics